Skip to main content

 memlab run result

-By examining the leak trace, we can see that the elements in bigArray are being retained because bigArray is retained by the eventHandler closure which is in turn retained because it is still registered as the handler for an EventListener.
-If we add a cleanup function to our useEffect, as demonstrated below, and run the scenario again, we will see that there are no longer any leaks reported by memlab.
+By examining the leak trace, we can see that the elements in bigArray are being retained because bigArray is captured by the eventHandler closure, which in turn is retained because it is still registered as the handler for an EventListener.
+If you add a cleanup function to the useEffect as shown below and run the scenario again, memlab will no longer report any leaks.

 useEffect(() => {